 Pros

-The obvious advantage of albergues is the price, it’s the cheapest accommodation option on the Camino, especially public albergues that charge between 5 and 7 Euro per person which significantly reduces the cost of the Camino, especially on a long route.
+The obvious advantage of albergues is the price, it’s the cheapest accommodation option on the Camino, especially public albergues that charge 8 Euros per person which significantly reduces the cost of the Camino, especially on a long route.

 Albergues are great places to meet people especially if you walk the Camino alone.
 You’ll always find someone to talk to, cook together, or go out with.